lsst-dm/dm_dev_guide/python/style.rst

 Python exceptions SHOULD be raised and checked in Python code
 -------------------------------------------------------------

-When raising an exception in Python code, consideration should be given to defining a module-specific exception for increased precision.
+When raising an exception in Python code, consideration should be given to `defining a module-specific exception`_ for increased precision.
 Such an exception SHOULD inherit from an appropriate standard Python exception, unless it also needs to be thrown from C++ code, in which case it MUST be defined using the LSST-specific ``pex_exceptions`` library.
 If a module-specific exception is not used, then the appropriate standard Python exception SHOULD be raised.

+.. _defining a module-specific exception: https://docs.python.org/3/tutorial/errors.html#user-defined-exceptions

-When writing an ``except`` clause, either a module-specific exception (Python or C++) or a standard Python exception SHOULD be used to check the exception type.
+When writing an ``except`` clause, the exception type caught SHOULD be, in order of preference, a module-specific exception (either Python or C++), a standard Python exception, or a generic ``pex_exceptions`` exception for which there is no corresponding Python exception.
-In particular, generic ``pex_exceptions`` exceptions SHOULD NOT be used as the type check.
+In particular, most generic ``pex_exceptions`` exceptions should be caught as their standard Python counterparts.